 Our action plan has been drawn up within existing budgets supplemented by additional government funding.
 We have received three years Flexible Homelessness Support Grant (FHSG) of £326,000 that we have been using to employ additional Housing Options Officers to be able to cope with the increased work and demands placed on us by the HRA.
-It will also part fund the rough sleeper outreach and Housing First service by Spring that we are supplementing with government funding awards of Rough Sleeper Initiative (RSI) of £25,000 and Rapid Rehousing Pathway (RRP) of £54,750.
+It will also part fund the rough sleeper outreach and Housing First service by Spring that we are supplementing with awards of Rough Sleeper Initiative (RSI) of £25,000 and Rapid Rehousing Pathway (RRP) of £54,750.
 FHSG was also initially being used to fund the Tenancy Support Officer post but we have now agreed with Bromford that they will be funding this two year post.
 We have also received new burdens funding of £54,000 which we are using to pay for the new homelessness database (housing jigsaw).
+It has not yet been announced that there will be awards of FHSG or new burdens funding after 2019/2020 and so our plans are currently based on only having this three years of funding available.
+Additional staff needed after this funding has been used will be a budget pressure for the service.